Elementary Real Analysis: Fekete's lemma in combinatorics

-A~sequence $(a_n)$ of positive real numbers is \underline{supermultiplicative }, respectively \underline{submultiplicative }, if for every two indices $m$ and $n$ we have $a_{m+n}\ge a_ma_n$, respectively $a_{m+n}\le a_ma_n$.
-The following corollary and its proof use the real power $a^b$ and the function $\log x$ which are introduced in Section~\ref{sec_elemenFce}.
+{\em $\bullet$ Multiplicative Fekete's lemma. }We say that a~sequence $(a_n)\sus(0,+\infty)$ is \underline{supermultiplicative }, resp. \underline{submultiplicative }, if for every two indices $m$ and $n$ we have $a_{m+n}\ge a_ma_n$, resp. $a_{m+n}\le a_ma_n$.
+The real power $a^b$ and functions $\log x$ and $\exp x$ used in the the next corollary are introduced in Section~\ref{sec_elemenFce}.